 The party then regroups, scanning the area for magical items.
 They find that Myrksog and the fishmen were exchanging chests.
 In one, from the fishmen, are uneven gold coins, uncut gems, and a fine silver-filigreed scimitar.
 But most notable are the unusually large coins of some white metal imprinted on one side with a wrinkled, tulip-like shape.
 In the other chests, once destined for the fishmen, are various hardy food supplies, canvas, rope, and mining tools.
 These chests are marked the words "tribute" and "Kaa'glik Agron", which Solomon Jack translates as Goblin for "the Mover in Darkness".

-The party also finds, in a shrine-like alcove, a small white statue, about a foot tall, of a similar tulip-like shape as printed on the white coins.
+The party also finds, in a shrine-like alcove, a small white statue, about 18 inches tall, of a similar tulip-like shape as printed on the white coins.
 Closer inspection reveals that it is in fact comprised of myriad graven tentacles, writhing and twining skyward.
 Solomon Jack bags the statue for later study.
 He also converses with the surviving dwarf.
 Though his Dwarven dialect is strange, the party learns his name is Nüldar Tor.
 He warns them off the one obvious tunnel leaving the cavern, explaining that he came from that way and it leads only to the mining slave camp of the fishmen.
+Captured farther below and to the north, he has been held in bondage by them for several weeks.

 Omri wanders to the far side of the cavern to look for other exits or hiding places, but the undercut stone edge of the grotto's lake suddenly crumbles away!
 Omri slides into the swirling current, quickly pulled through a submerged tunnel.
 On the other side, the water shallows and slows again in a much smaller cave.
 Emerging from the water, Omri surprises a sobbing, masturbating goblin.
 Once convinced that Omri is not about to kill him, the goblin, "Shroom", attempts to communicate in his limited Common how he came to be trapped in this cave by some eight-legged beast on the other side of the narrow entrance.